Ports Used by Cloudera Director

 |SSH (22)||TCP (6)||22||0.0.0.0/0|

-In a restricted network environment, you may want to enable minimal network traffic between instances and keep open ports to a minimum.
+In a restricted network environment, you might want to enable minimal network traffic between instances and keep open ports to a minimum.

 - Minimally, open port 22 for traffic to allow SSH access to the Cloudera Director server.
 If using SSH tunneling, the other Cloudera Director ports below are not required.